On the Applicability of the Geodesic Deviation Equation in General Relativity: Orbit Deviations in Newtonian Gravity

 where $M$ is the mass of the central object, obtained by integrating the mass density over the three-volume of the source, and $r$ is the distance to the center of the gravitating mass.
 The equation of motion \eqref{eq_NewtonEOM} describes how point particles move in the gravitational potential given by $U$.

-\subsection{Newtonian deviation equation}
+\subsection{Newtonian Deviation Equation}

-We now recall the derivation of the Newtonian deviation equation \citep{Philipp:etal:2015}.
+We now recall the derivation of the Newtonian deviation equation, see, e.g., Ref.\ \cite{Philipp:etal:2015} and references therein.
 For a given reference curve $Y^\mu (t)$ that fulfills the equation of motion we construct a second curve $X^\mu(t) = Y^\mu(t) + \eta^\mu(t)$ and introduce the deviation $\eta$.
 This second curve shall be a solution of the equation of motion as well (at least up to linear order, as we will see below).
 Hence, we get